 Tip 2# Try some new kinds of food

 Some cats are very particular about the texture and consistency of their food.
-So try mincing it up or switching to a pate.
-Alternatively, you could try out a few home-cooked specials.
+So try mincing it up, switching to wet food or a food with a jelly or gravy.

 Tip 3# Switch it up even more